The-Academic-Observatory/observatory-platform/docs/deploy_terraform.md

 Enable the [Compute Engine API](https://console.developers.google.com/apis/api/compute.googleapis.com/overview) for the google project.
 This is required for Packer to create the image.
 Other Google Cloud services are enabled by Terraform itself.

+## Add user as verified domain owner
+The terraform service account needs to be added as a verified domain owner in order to map the Cloud Run domain that is created to a custom domain.
+The custom domain is used for the API service.
+See the [Google documentation](https://cloud.google.com/run/docs/mapping-custom-domains#adding_verified_domain_owners_to_other_users_or_service_accounts) for more info on how to add a verified owner.

 ## Switch to the branch that you would like to deploy
 Enter the observatory-platform project folder: